Haberdashers' Abraham Darby

 Haberdashers' Abraham Darby Academy in Telford, Shropshire, England, is a coeducational secondary school on Ironbridge Road in Madeley which was founded in 1937.
 It is named after Abraham Darby III and is situated one mile from the Iron Bridge which he built in 1779.
 In September 2008 the school was converted to an academy through a link to Haberdashers' Adams, and was accepted by the Department for Children, Schools and Families (DCSF).
 The school is a subsidiary of Haberdashers' Adams Grammar School in Newport.
-It part of the HWMAT group of schools.
-The new-style-academy is sponsored by the Worshipful Company of Haberdashers'.
+It part of the Haberdashers' West Midlands Academies Trust (HWMAT) group of schools.
+The academy is sponsored by the Worshipful Company of Haberdashers.

 History

 The school was founded as Madeley Senior Council School, Hill Top, opened in 1927 with 400 mixed places.
 It became known as Madeley Modern School from 1944, was enlarged in 1958-59 and had 619 pupils by the end of 1959.

 It amalgamated with Coalbrookdale High School in 1965 to form the Abraham Darby Comprehensive School.
 There were 1,244 pupils in 1980.

 The school has a musical tradition, particularly with the wind band and the Abraham Darby Showband, which has played in the Royal Albert Hall and at the Carnegie Hall in New York City.
 The school achieved Arts College status and again renamed itself, this time to the Abraham Darby School for the Performing Arts in 2003.

 The new building began construction in late 2009 and completed in 2012.
 It was officially opened by Prince Edward on 11 October 2012.

 In 2018, a new trend steming from the name change of Adams Grammar School to Haberdashers' Adams emerged and led to the name change from Abraham Darby Academy to Haberdashers' Abraham Darby as part to recognise the historical links with the Haberdashers' company and as a marketing strategy.